edamla/mediterraneanagency/_books/2021-09-01-why-cant-i-get-rich.md

 # For adding excerpt add <!--more--> and break the line
 ---
-By the time you read this book, I will have al- ready become rich...
+By the time you read this book, I will have already become rich...
 Oh, my dear reader, waiting at the launching ramp of poverty.
 In these moments when you experience the final days of poverty, you are only 3-5 pages away from the days when you’ll say, “Damn, what times we lived in!”
-First and fore- most, why did we publish this book?
+First and foremost, why did we publish this book?
 Not to make you rich, of course.
 If that were the case, I would have become rich.
-The book aims to explore the existential loneliness of an actor who looks into the eyes of people, offering dreams, laughter, and oc- casional thought-provoking moments, attempting to answer the question, “Can theater fill one’s stom- ach?” and voicing the idea that “Artists may be hungry, art doesn’t feed them!”
+The book aims to explore the existential loneliness of an actor who looks into the eyes of people, offering dreams, laughter, and occasional thought-provoking moments, attempting to answer the question, “Can theater fill one’s stomach?” and voicing the idea that “Artists may be hungry, art doesn’t feed them!”
 Furthermore, in this book, I have described, to the best of my ability, “What you should never do if you want to become